Texas 4000 for Cancer: Routes

-The Sierra route heads west across west Texas, New Mexico, Arizona, southern Colorado, Utah, Nevada and California.
-Riders then travel north through Oregon, Washington, British Columbia and The Yukon Territory.
+The Sierra route heads west across west Texas, New Mexico, Arizona, southern Colorado, Utah, Nevada, and California.
+Riders then travel north through Oregon, Washington, British Columbia, and The Yukon Territory.

-The Rockies route heads north to Oklahoma, northwest through Colorado, Wyoming, Montana, Alberta.
+The Rockies route heads north to Oklahoma and northwest through Colorado, Wyoming, Montana, and Alberta.
 British Columbia, and The Yukon Territory.

-Previously, riders separated into two routes- Rockies and Sierra-, but a new route –Ozarks- was created to celebrate the organization's 10th anniversary.
+Previously, riders separated into two routes- Rockies and Sierra- but a new route –Ozarks- was created to celebrate the organization's 10th anniversary.
 Major cities on the route include College Station, Houston, Little Rock, St. Louis, Chicago, Milwaukee, Madison, Minneapolis, Winnipeg, and Edmonton.

 The routes separate after Day 1 and converge in Whitehorse, Yukon on Day 60.
 The last 10 days are ridden west to Anchorage together.